gcsescience.com 15 gcsescience.com

 Radioactive nuclei (the source of radioactivity) are all around us.

-Everything living (and food) is also radioactive.
+Everything living is radioactive and food is also radioactive.

 Radiation also comes from space.
+Some comes from the Sun.

 All of this radioactivity is called the background radiation.